chrisvfritz/prerender-spa-plugin/README.md

 - **Dynamic Content** - If your render routes that have content that's specific to the user viewing it or other dynamic sources, you should make sure you have placeholder components that can display until the dynamic content loads on the client-side.
 Otherwise it might be a tad weird.

 ## Available Renderers
+- `@prerenderer/renderer-puppeteer` - Uses [puppeteer](https://github.com/GoogleChrome/puppeteer) to render pages in headless Chrome.
 - `@prerenderer/renderer-jsdom` - Uses [jsdom](https://npmjs.com/package/jsdom).
 Extremely fast, but unreliable and cannot handle advanced usages.
 May not work with all front-end frameworks and apps.
-- `@prerenderer/renderer-puppeteer` - Uses [puppeteer](https://github.com/GoogleChrome/puppeteer) to render pages in headless Chrome.

 ### Which renderer should I use?

-**Use `@prerenderer/renderer-puppeteer` if:** You're prerendering up to a couple hundred pages (bye-bye RAM!).
+**Use `@prerenderer/renderer-puppeteer` if:** You're prerendering up to a couple hundred pages and want accurate results (bye-bye RAM!).

 **Use `@prerenderer/renderer-jsdom` if:** You need to prerender thousands upon thousands of pages, but quality isn't all that important, and you're willing to work around issues for more advanced cases.
 (Programmatic SVG support, etc.)